Check with doctor.

 Birth control for busy moms

-It is important to note that Mirena is recommended for women who have had a child.
-Mirena does not protect against HIV or STDs.
+It is important to note that IUD is recommended for women who have had a child.
+IUD does not protect against HIV or STDs.

 - Highly effective at preventing pregnancy, over 99%

 - Lasts as long as YOU want, for up to 5 years